-MAJOR DEVELOPMENT: New Documents Confirm Southern Company Gets Sweetheart Deal from Energy Department for Multi-Billion Dollar Vogtle Loan Guarantees — TAKE ACTION by signing the petition calling for an investigation!
+New Documents Confirm Southern Company Gets Sweetheart Deal from Energy Department for Multi-Billion Dollar Vogtle Loan Guarantees; $1.8 Billion Deal for MEAG Raises Serious Concerns–Not Yet Finalized

 The nuclear industry hasn’t built a new reactor in the U.S. in over 30 years.
 In an attempt to overcome the uncertainty, expense, and risk of financing new nuclear reactors, nuclear proponents are asking for billions of dollars in taxpayer-financed federal loan guarantees–essentially a taxpayer funded bailout.
 The government’s first nuclear loan guarantee gamble is with $8.3 billion, announced in February 2010, was offered to Southern Company, MEAG and Oglethorpe Power, for two more nuclear reactors at Plant Vogtle in Waynesboro, Georgia despite, at the time, an uncertified reactor design and unlicensed site.
 Over four years later, $6.5 billion of the Vogtle loan guarantees were finalized with MEAG’s $1.8 billion portion still unresolved and no other loan guarantees have been awarded as the so-called “nuclear revival” continues to sputter.